grafana/agent/docs/user/operation-guide/_index.md

   Experimental features are subject to frequent breaking changes during development.
 Experimental features may be removed with no equivalent replacement.
 Experimental features are always hidden behind feature flags.
-  Unless removed, experimental features will eventually graduate to Beta.
+  Unless removed, experimental features will eventually graduate to beta.

 * Beta: we are working on maturing a specific feature.
 Beta features may be subject to some breaking changes during development.
 Beta features may be replaced by equivalent functionality which covers that same use case.
 Beta features can be used without feature flags.
-Unless replaced by equivalent functionality, beta features will eventually graduate to Stable.
+Unless replaced by equivalent functionality, beta features will eventually graduate to stable.

 * Stable: we believe this functionality is stable, and breaking changes to configuration will be rare and well-documented.
 We will communicate